-If you receive a letter stating that you are ineligible for assistance or that your application is incomplete, you can still complete the application or appeal the decision within 60 days of receiving a decision letter.
+If you receive a letter from FEMA stating that you are ineligible for assistance or that your application is incomplete, you can still complete the application or appeal the decision within 60 days of receiving a decision letter.

 FEMA’s Individuals and Households Program (IHP) provides financial assistance to eligible individuals and households affected by a disaster who have uninsured or underinsured disaster-related expenses.
 FEMA cannot provide assistance for losses covered by insurance.
 If your insurance does not cover all your losses or is delayed, you may be eligible for FEMA assistance for your unmet needs.

 FEMA assistance is not the same as insurance, nor can it make the survivor whole.
-Federal assistance from FEMA only provides funds for temporary housing and basic repairs for a home to be safe, sanitary and functional.

-The amount and type of housing assistance you receive might be different from assistance your neighbor receives, even though the damage appears to be similar.
+The amount and type of housing assistance you receive might be different from assistance your neighbor receives even though the damage appears to be similar.
 For example, one homeowner might have more extensive insurance coverage than the homeowner next door, which could result in a different amount of FEMA assistance received.

 If you are eligible for assistance, FEMA will provide: